 Signs Of Dyslexia In 5 To 10 Year Olds

 Walking home from school after a long day, I would ask my mum for a big bowl of "Spellenamy" for dinner.
 My confused mum would ask me again what I wanted.
 It would take a while before she understood that I wanted "Spaghetti".
-My little girl is the same, she struggle with the names of things and comes up with some very imaginative names.
-"Mulk" for milk, "Blanbit" for blanket, "Racsan" for rucksack.

-Many children when they are learning to speak will get words mixed-up, however it can be a sign of dyslexia.
 When I was trying to understand if my little girl was dyslexic I found so much information, it was confusing.
 I needed clear signs, clear examples of why she maybe dyslexia.
-I put these examples into the card below, to help you spot the early signs of dyslexia in your child.

 • Gets words mixed-up in nursery rhymes.